How To Create A Daily Construction Report Template Step-By-Step

 1. Choose The Format Of Your Template

-First, decide whether you want to use a paper-based report, a spreadsheet (for example, Microsoft Excel or Google Sheets), a document (for example, Microsoft Word or Google Docs), or a mobile forms solution (like doForms).
+First, decide whether you want to use a paper-based report, a digital spreadsheet (for example, Microsoft Excel or Google Sheets), a digital document (for example, Microsoft Word or Google Docs) or a mobile forms solution (like doForms).

-With doForms mobile forms, you can turn paper-based documents into digitized and simplified reports.
+With doForms mobile forms solution, you can turn paper-based documents into digitized and simplified reports.

-doForms allows you to store all of your construction daily reports in the cloud for easy access, so you can create and submit reports regardless of where you are.
+doForms allows you to store all of your construction daily reports in the cloud for easy access, so you can create and submit reports regardless of where you are — whether on site or in the office.

 2. List Project Details & Time Stamps